dannyflatiron/Nodezone-store/README.md

 -how to submit files statically

 -how to use the path module to get absolute clean paths which would work on every operating system

+10/22/20

+-how to use html template engines

+-how to create dynamic html files with pug

+-